-With the most challenging times behind us, it’s time to shift our gaze forward toward the future of work in the post-pandemic world.
+With the most challenging times behind us, it’s time to shift our gaze toward the future of work in the post-pandemic world.
 It’s generally believed that many of the changes brought on by COVID-19 are here to stay, with flexibility and automation among the top future of work trends in consideration.

-So what can your company do to prepare for success in this emerging reality?
+So, what can your company do to prepare for success in this emerging reality?
 The answer lies in adapting to an ever-changing digital workplace, with clear strategies outlined for every step of the journey towards reopening.

 Then and now: how COVID-19 has created organizational change